happyDemon/UsrLastly/readme.md

 That method should return an object with 2 properties:

  - *date* which is a `Carbon` date object
- - *request* which holds information on where the user was
+ - *request*, an array which holds information on where the user was